-The Vision, Goals and Policies of the 1999 Plan were reviewed by the Planning Commission in March 2007, and again in September 2013, to determine which goals have been met, which are in the process of being met, which were still awaiting action, and which are no longer necessary.
-In 2007, the Planning Commission generally found that the Vision, Goals and Policies from 1999 were still valid, and nearly all of them are included in this Update.
-Again in 2013, the same general recommendations remained valid and the visions and goals still applied.
+The Vision, Goals and Policies of the 1999 Plan were reviewed by the Planning Commission in 2007, 2013, and 2023, to determine which goals have been met, which are in the process of being met, which were still awaiting action, and which are no longer necessary.
+In 2007, the Planning Commission generally found that the Vision, Goals, and Policies from 1999 were still valid, and nearly all of them are included in this update.
+Again, in 2023-2024, the same general recommendations remained valid, and the visions and goals still applied.

 On October 17, 2007, a Focus Group Workshop was held at the Township Hall.
 Each member of the Planning Commission was encouraged to invite at least two acquaintances who would contribute to the master planning process.
 About 22 citizens attended (only 19 signed in; a list of their names is in the Appendix).
-After a brief overview of the planning process, the participants were split into groups to discuss three topics: Agriculture and Rural Character; Residential, Commercial and Industrial Development, and Development near Portland.
+After a brief overview of the planning process, the participants were split into groups to discuss three topics: Agriculture and Rural Character; Residential, Commercial and Industrial Development; and Development near Portland.
 Participants were rotated among the three topics so that each participant could comment on each topic area.